-GATES 1 TO 6 - PROJECT DEVELOPMENT AND DELIVERY
+GATES 1 TO 5 - PROJECT DEVELOPMENT AND DELIVERY

-Gateway Reviews (Gates 1 to 6) are independent expert Reviews conducted over a short period 0.
-The structure of each of these Reviews is similar and focused on project development and delivery, and high value areas that have greatest impact on successful outcomes.
+Gateway Reviews (Gates 1 to 5) are independent expert Reviews conducted over a short period 0.
+The structure of each of these Reviews is similar and focused on high value areas that have greatest impact on successful project development and delivery.

-The seven Key Focus Areas support a consistent structure in undertaking Gateway Reviews and preparing Review Reports.
-Review Report commentary and recommendations are intended to be constructive and raise issues essential to the project's success.
+Seven Key Focus Areas support a consistent structure in undertaking Gateway Reviews and preparing Review Reports.
+Review Report commentary and recommendations are intended to address the Key Focus Areas, the Terms of Reference and be constructive in raising issues essential to the project's success.